I Own a Small Business. Should I Incorporate?

-Tax Savings and Deferral – In Ontario most Canadian controlled private corporations can earn up to $500,000 profit from their business and only pay a 12.5% tax rate on this income.
+Tax Savings and Deferral – In Ontario, most Canadian-controlled private corporations can earn up to $500,000 profit from their business and only pay a 12.2% tax rate on this income.
 This is considerably lower than personal tax rates.
-Therefore, there is more money left over to reinvest into the business such as purchase more equipment or hire more employees.
+Therefore, there is more money left over to reinvest into the business such as purchasing more equipment or hiring more employees.
 You should note that the profits need to stay in the corporation.
 If taken out, they must be taxed as either a salary or a dividend to the individual.
 At that point, the tax deferral is lost.

-Lifetime Capital Gains Exemption (LCGE) – The LCGE allows some incorporated businesses to be sold at a gain of up to $866,912 per individual without paying any tax.
-There are a few specific requirements that must be met before the LCGE can be claimed on the sale of an incorporated business, but with a successful business and proper planning the possibility is there.
+Lifetime Capital Gains Exemption (LCGE) – The LCGE allows some incorporated businesses to be sold at a gain of up to $$971,190 per individual without paying any tax.
+There are a few specific requirements that must be met before the LCGE can be claimed on the sale of an incorporated business, but with a successful business and proper planning, the possibility is there.